 Adding another layer of complexity for many publishers is the need for XML to comply to the JATS standard — a term that many know but find somewhat elusive.
-JATS, which stands for “Journal Article Tag Suite” is a specific way of formatting XML developed by the National Information Standards Organization (NISO).
+JATS, which stands for “Journal Article Tag Suite,” is a specific way of formatting XML developed by the National Information Standards Organization (NISO).
 JATS is considered the technical standard for journal articles and is required by all National Library of Medicine (NLM) indexes - PubMed, PubMed Central, and MEDLINE - and preferred by many other academic indexes.

-If you’re like many journal publishers you may not know how to go about producing JATS compliant XML files for your articles and you may be concerned about what it will cost.
-At Scholastica, we’re making XML production easy and affordable.
-Scholastica automatically produces front-matter XML files conforming to the JATS standard for all journals that use our OA publishing software and full-text XML files conforming to the JATS standard for all journals that use our typesetting service.
-XML files are easily accessible from article pages.
-You can see an example of full-text XML from the Spartan Medical Research Journal here (just click “save article as” and select XML!).
+If you’re like many journal publishers, you may not be sure of how to go about producing JATS compliant XML files for your articles, and you may be concerned about what it will cost.
+At Scholastica, we’re making journal XML production easy and affordable.
+Scholastica automatically produces front-matter JATS XML metadata files for all journals that use our OA publishing software, and full-text JATS XML files for all journals that use our typesetting service.
+Learn more about how we’re helping journals produce machine-readable metadata to make articles more discoverable here.

-In addition to producing XML files for all articles published using Scholastica’s publishing software, we’re also working to help journals add articles to indexes more easily.
-We offer automated indexing for:
+In addition to producing XML metadata files for all journals using Scholastica’s OA publishing software and full-text XML article files for all journals using our typesetting service, we’re also working to help journals add articles to indexes and discovery services more easily.
+We now offer automations for:

-Submitting journal content to academic indexes is one of the most beneficial steps that publishers can take to improve their journal’s reputation among authors and attract more readers.
-However, it’s also one of the most challenging.
-At Scholastia, we’re working to help publishers with limited resources professionalize their journals.
-We’re always improving our XML article file production and working to expand our indexing automations in the future to help take the legwork out of submitting content to more major indexes.
+Submitting journal content to academic indexes is one of the most beneficial steps that publishers can take to improve their reputation among authors and attract more readers.
+However, it can also be one of the most challenging.
+At Scholastica, we’re working to help all publishers, regardless of size, professionalize their journals and reach their indexing goals.
+We’re continually improving our XML production and working to expand our automations to take the legwork out of submitting content to major indexing and discovery services.